 Smoother Torque curve.

-two, instead of four, fastening bolts and a new
+two, instead of four, fastening bolts and a new dynamic

-rate adjustable at the touch of a
+rate adjustable at the touch of a button.

 Re-designed cockpit with visor.